 Trail Conditions

-You’ll also want to check the Jasper weather forecasts before undertaking a hike.
+You’ll also want to check local weather forecasts before undertaking a hike.
 Weather conditions can change at the drop of a hat.
 Make sure you’re prepared for anything Mother Nature might throw your way.

 The trails are also subject to closure due to wildlife and avalanche risk.
 Keep an eye on the conditions at the Parks Canada website.